spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 [Usercentrics](https://usercentrics.com/) is the Consent Management Platform (CMP) that lets you obtain and manage the consent of your users to use cookies across your store.
 This helps you to get GDPR, CCPA, and LGPD compliant for websites and apps.

-With Usercentrics in place, you don't need to program the cookie consent popup or add them to every single page of your store.
-Instead, configure the popup in the Usercentrics portal and it automatically adds the popup to your store.
+With Usercentrics in place, you don't need to program the cookie consent popups or add their Javascript code to every single page of your store.
+Instead, you can configure the popup in the Usercentrics portal and it automatically adds the popup to your store.

 This is how the basic cookie consent popup might look if you have Usercentrics integrated into your Spryker store: